Black hole interior quantization: a minimal uncertainty approach: Quantization including a minimal length

-As in the previous case, we can calculate the expectation value of the Kretschmann scalar Eq. \eqref{eq:Kretsch_Exp_Gen}.
-For simplicity, and because it is complicated to represent $\hat{b}$ and $\hat{c}$ as differential operators due to their classical forms Eq. \eqref{eq:Self-adjoint_representation}, we choose to calculate $\langle \hat{K}\rangle$ in the connection representation.
-This is why we also computed this expectation value in \eqref{Eq:ExpK-Standard} in the previous quantization scheme in the same representation, so that we are able to compare the results from these two quantization approaches.
-Here also, we consider the factor ordering parameter $a=1$, which simplifies the integrals we will be dealing with.
-Considering these, the denominator in \eqref{eq:Kretsch_Exp_Gen} in this minimal uncertainty quantization scheme becomes
+As mentioned above, we can calculate the expectation value of the Kretschmann scalar \eqref{eq:Kretsch_Exp_Gen} in a similar way as in the standard case to obtain more insight about the fate of singularity in this model.
+For simplicity, and because it is complicated to represent $\hat{b}$ and $\hat{c}$ as differential operators due to their classical forms \eqref{eq:Self-adjoint_representation}, we choose to calculate $\langle \hat{K}\rangle$ in the connection representation.
+This is why we also computed this expectation value in \eqref{eq:Expec_value_K_n_witou_GUP} in the previous quantization scheme in the same representation, so that we are able to compare the results from these two quantization approaches.
+Here also, we first consider the general factor ordering case with arbitrary $a$ and then specialize our results to the more interesting symmetric ordering case with $a=1/2$.
+Then for an arbitrary $a$, the denominator in \eqref{eq:Kretsch_Exp_Gen} in this minimal uncertainty quantization scheme becomes

-with the conditions $\beta_c>0$, $\beta_b\gamma^2>0$, and $m<-2$.
-Thus, for the case in which the series terminates and hence converges, \eqref{eqn:condition2}, we have the more restricting condition